How to Use a Calling Card on a Cell Phone

-Using calling cards for cell phones is one way to cut down on high international calling rates.
-However, it's important to know a few things about calling cards before choosing them as your option for making calls.
+Using calling cards for international phone calls is one way to cut down on high calling rates.
+The market remains something of a minefield for many new users though, so it's important to know a few things about calling cards before choosing them as your option for making calls.

 Check the Fine Print

 It’s worthwhile checking with your operator whether calling cards can be used on your tariff.
 Some carriers don't recognize calling cards so it’s best to do your research in advance rather than finding out the hard way when your phone doesn’t accept the activation code.

 Furthermore, there are numerous calling card providers out there, with endless scenarios with regards to your country of origin, type of phone, type of tariff and required destination.
 As a result there can be hidden fees and extra charges which suddenly mean that you aren’t making much of a saving after all.

 Many calling cards will round up in increments of three minutes, meaning a one minute call is charged for three minutes, a four minute call is charged for six minutes, and so on.
 Additional fees may also apply, like an extra surcharge per call, a weekly or monthly fee, or even a non-usage fee if you go a certain number of days without using the card.

 With some cards, the call is considered to have begun as soon as you finish entering the PIN code, meaning a minimum charge for minutes or money will be deducted even if your call doesn't ultimately go through.